-Authorised medicinal products have to fulfil the requirements of Directive 2001/83/EC and Commission Delegated Regulation (EU)-No 2016/161 up to the moment it becomes known which batch/unit will be used for research and development trials.
-In practice, a batch of an authorised investigational medicinal product or an authorised auxiliary medicinal product is excluded from the rules on the safety features if it is known at the time of manufacture that the whole batch is manufactured for use in clinical trials.
+Authorised medicinal products have to fulfil the requirements of Directive 2001/83/EC and Commission Delegated Regulation (EU) 2016/161 up to the moment it becomes known which batch/unit will be used for research and development trials.
+In practice, there are two possible situations:

+1. The product is manufactured for known use in a clinical trial